Backtalk: Times readers sound off on Mariners, Kevin Durant and Seahawks

 Defense makes all the difference

 Are the Hawks still reliant on Russell Wilson passing the ball 25-plus times a game with at least five throws to Jermaine Kearse?
-If so, no … they’re not at Super Bowl level (“Bob Condotta: Can Seattle replicate Super Bowl 48 performance?”).
+If so, no … they’re not at a Super Bowl level (“Bob Condotta: Can Seattle replicate Super Bowl 48 performance?”).

 The D is a tad older and appears to be slowing down a bit.
 Perhaps Shaq Griffin, Frank Clark and the new defensive tackle that they drafted will sharpen the defensive production.